themeselection/gh-action-comment-on-new-issue/README.md

 # Comment on new issue

 This actions comments with your desired message whenever new issue is created.
-Comment will be posted by the author via GitHub personal token.

 ## Inputs